 Side Effects of Cetearyl Alcohol

-Although there have been five cases of people with allergic contact dermatitis, the risk for an allergic reaction is small, and both dermatologists say cetearyl alcohol is safe to use in cosmetic products and is overall considered a non-irritating ingredient.
+Although there have been a limited number of people with allergic contact dermatitis, the risk for an allergic reaction is small, and both dermatologists say cetearyl alcohol is safe to use in cosmetic products and is overall considered a non-irritating ingredient.
 "Shampoos, conditioners, face cleansers—you're going to rinse them off, so there's not a whole lot of contact time between these products," Fusco says.
 "And I haven’t come across anything that indicates that if there’s a significant absorption, that there would be a problem."
 If you are generally sensitive or prone to skin allergies, Shah recommends using caution, as with any other ingredient.

 How to Use It

 Because the ingredient is present in so many different types of products, there's no set guideline for its use.
 And according to both dermatologists, cetearyl alcohol is not an ingredient with a limitation on it in terms of how often it can be used.

 Editors love it, dermatologists love it, and we promise once you give this cream a shot, you'll love it too.
 It contains ceramides to restore the skin's barrier, hyaluronic acid to retain moisture, and, of course, cetearyl alcohol for a smooth application.
 Not to be confused with sensitizing alcohols, cetearyl alcohol is safe to use on sensitive skin, and this moisturizing cream works especially well with dry and sensitive skin types.

 The last thing you want to apply to dry, itchy skin is alcohol, so stick with this editor-approved lotion instead.
 Formulated with colloidal oatmeal and the good kind of alcohol (cetearyl alcohol) and none of the bad, this lotion will restore even the driest, most irritated skin.